charliecalvert/CloudNotes/Assignments/MidtermFinal/Prog272Final2017.md

 - CongressServer
 - CongressNative

+You should have at least 30 unit tests passing.
+You can pick which ones.
+But have some working.

 ## Core Features

 - CongressServer should be running on port 30025 and be able to access your data on **mlab**.